The Hood Story

 Grietje and Bote van der Wal (by kind permission via Mr Brian Angel).

 On the night of 13/03/45 Bote van der Wal was at his mothers’ house, it had been his birthday and they had held a small party for him.
 Unfortunately Bote’s presence had been noted by a local Nazi sympathiser who reported this to the authorities.
-At about 0130hrs the house was surrounded by a detachment of the Almelo SD Under the command of a Hauptman Bakker (The SD was the local SS Police Division which included both German and Dutch nationals) they had come for Bote.
+At about 0130hrs the house was surrounded by a detachment of the Almelo SD under the command of a Hauptman Bakker (The SD was the local SS Police Division which included both German and Dutch nationals) they had come for Bote.
 They entered the premises and after an extensive search lasting almost three hours they still had found nothing.
 Although well concealed, Bote Van der Wal and Gerald Hood decided to surrender themselves when they feared for the safety of the women.
 Having identified Bote they were at first confused as to the identity of Gerald Hood, until they discovered his service identity tags.
 The SD unit was elated at their discovery so both men were arrested and escorted at gunpoint on bicycles to Almelo jail.

 It should be noted that M. van der Wal, despite being the owner of the safe house was fortunately and somewhat curiously never arrested for harbouring the two fugitives.
 This was possibly an oversight on the night with the SD pleased at having caught a long time Dutch fugitive and a downed allied airman all in one go.
 Over the next few weeks however, as the allied advance swept towards the area, M. van der Wal would have become a very low priority!